131311313/ClipStatus/README.md

 ## 🐞 Known Issues

 - If you open `.clip` files from Explorer, the filename may not display correctly in Discord.
-- Occasionally, checking for CSP running status may cause 5% CPU usage.
+- Occasionally, checking for CSP running status may cause 5% CPU usage. solved✅
 - Some antivirus programs may falsely detect the EXE as a threat.